 Below: Conifers in the Mist, oil on canvas, 12” w x 36” h, Galen ‘Mac’ McAllister, 2025 ($200 unframed).

 Another painting completed during my short July residency at Omerta.
-Done fairly loosely in style, but I think it evokes the feeling of being in the high hills on a misty day…
+Done fairly loosely in style, but I think it successfully evokes the feeling of being in the high hills on a misty day…

 Hills in Morning Fog, oil on canvas, 36”w x 12” h, Galen ‘Mac’ McAllister 2025 ($200 unframed)

 This piece is a ‘riff’ from one I painted many many years ago, which in turn was loosely based on seeing early morning fog one spring in the Bridger foothils & Story Hills of Bozeman MT.
-I was having early morning coffee at the Apple Tree restaurant’s counter (which hasn’t existed for decades now) when I saw the fog enveloping the hills to the east…
+I was having early morning coffee at the Apple Tree restaurant’s counter (which hasn’t existed for decades now) when I saw low fog enveloping the hills to the east…